Foliotek/Croppie/README.md

 `uglifyjs croppie.js -c -m -r '$,require,exports' -o croppie.min.js`

 #### Releasing a new version
 For the most part, you shouldn't worry about these steps unless you're the one handling the release.
 Please don't bump the release and don't minify/uglify in a PR.
 That just creates merge conflicts when merging.
-Those steps will be peformed when the release is created.
+Those steps will be performed when the release is created.
 1. Bump version in croppie.js
 2. Minify/Uglify
 3. Commit